 Pantry recipes are becoming a bit more popular, as we visit the grocery store a little less often.
 This means we can enjoy a plethora of pantry food recipes, including a quick and easy, 20-minute black bean soup for dinner.

 We’re turning one can of beans and shelf-stable spices into a hearty, flavor-packed dish that’s perfect for fall and wintertime.
-In addition to being just an easy-to-make recipe, it’s also affordable, accessible, and abundant in plant-based protein and fiber.

 Get your bellies ready - this 20-minute black bean soup recipe is perfectly tender, slightly smoky, with layers of umami from reserved black bean sauce, and spices.

 I like to pair this flavorful dish with a more mild side, for example, steamed white rice or a piece of toasted, fresh bread with a brush of vegan butter.

 To take this soup to the next level, serve with a dollop of cashew cream sauce.

 How To Make 20-Minute Black Bean Soup

 This is a very easy recipe without the need of any special cooking equipment.
 All you need is a pot with a lid.
 If you’re planning on doubling or tripling the recipe, a dutch oven works great.

 While you might see many recipes asking to drain the liquid from the canned black beans, we’re reserving it.